xpresserjs/url-shortner-tutorial/blog.md

 - First, we grab the `shortId` from the route url params.
 - Find the url using xpress-mongo's `findOne` which returns a model instance when found or `null` if not found.
-- If result from db is `null` we return a 404 response.
+- If the result from DB is `null` we return a 404 response.
 - Next, increment the clicks count.
-- Redirect to long url.
+- Redirect to long URL.

 Now Refresh your browser and click any of the short links.
-You will be redirected to the long url and the clicks count should update also.
+You will be redirected to the long URL and the clicks count should update also.

 ## Delete Url